transloadit/uppy/website/src/docs/aws-s3.md

 ## S3 Bucket configuration

 S3 buckets do not allow public uploads by default.
-In order to allow Uppy to upload directly to a bucket, its CORS permissions need to be configured.
+In order to allow Uppy to upload directly to a bucket, at least its CORS permissions need to be configured, and you potentially need to change some of the *Public access settings* that provide an extra layer of public access protection even if the correct CORS permissions are in place.

 CORS permissions can be found in the [S3 Management Console](https://console.aws.amazon.com/s3/home).
 Click the bucket that will receive the uploads, then go into the "Permissions" tab and select the "CORS configuration" button.